This guide informs you about research materials I think will be helpful for your paper topics. It contains the following:

-The library uses the Library of Congress Call Number System (https://www.loc.gov/catdir/cpso/lcco/), which is organized by subject, to assign call numbers to its materials.
+The library uses the Library of Congress Call Number System (https://www.loc.gov/catdir/cpso/lcco/) to assign call numbers to its materials.

 Under this system, books about law have call numbers that begin with the letter K:

-Following the class/sub-class indicator in the call number is a number indicating the subject.
+Following the class/sub-class indicator is a number indicating the subject.

-On the HOLLIS homepage, click Starts With / Browse at the top of the screen.
-Select the option to Browse by Call Number - Library of Congress, enter K3154 in the search box, and press Return.
+To do this, on the HOLLIS homepage, click Starts With / Browse at the top of the screen.
+Select the option to Browse by Call Number - Library of Congress, enter K3185 in the search box, and run the search.

-The searches are meant to be broad.
+LCSH subject searches are usually very broad.
 To limit the displayed search results, you can edit the search to add additional keywords, and/or you can use the limiting options on the right side of the HOLLIS search results screen.